langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 chat_model = ChatDatabricks(endpoint="databricks-meta-llama-3-70b-instruct")
 ```

-See [usage example](/docs/integrations/chat/databricks) for more guidance for how to use it within your LangChain application.
+See the [usage example](/docs/integrations/chat/databricks) for more guidance on how to use it within your LangChain application.

 LLM
 ---